ResourceDataInc/please/README.md

 * `include .\whitelist.txt` specifies a file containing the list of .sql files to run if found in the given .\directory

 ## run py
-Command for running a single .py file or a batch of .py files in a directory on a given database.
+Command for running a single .py file or a batch of .py files in a directory.

 ### Usage
 * `please run py file .\script.py`